RamV13/scrabble/overview.md

 - `refs` were employed extensively in order to save state on the server side because immutable abstractions are impossible when each individual endpoint callback is process independently in its own scope and own thread (alternative would be to use a database such as `sqlite3` for persistent storage but again efficiency was traded off in favor of simplicity)

 ##### Web Security
+- API keys - upon joining/creating a game an API key is generated by hashing the result of `player name + game name + current system time + secret string on the server` (all subsequent requests to modify or act as that player in that game must include this API key or else the server responds with a 401 status code indicating an unauthorized request); this approach was inspired by [http://billpatrianakos.me/blog/2013/09/12/securing-api-keys-in-a-client-side-javascript-app/](http://billpatrianakos.me/blog/2013/09/12/securing-api-keys-in-a-client-side-javascript-app/)
 - web application is only accessible on Cornell's network for security reasons
 - browser CORS security protects against malicious rewritten JavaScript requests
-- due to Cornell's hosting only opening port 80, all requests to the uri "/api" on port 80 are forwarded to an internal OCaml server running on port 8000
-- prevented DOM manipulation to influence HTTP requests by disabling inspect element functionality
+- prevented DOM manipulation to influence HTTP requests by deterring inspect element functionality via disabling right-click and certain shortcut key strokes

-- API keys
 - concealing other player's tiles in server-sent payloads involving game state

+Security Summary:
+- Parameter Attacks - **protected**: these types of attacks are infeasible (no additional query language such as SQL is used so no vulnerability such as SQL injection is present)
+- Identity Attacks - **protected**: because API key is generated on creating/joining by hashing a combination of information such as the user-agent, the current time, and a secret key (also obfuscated! because of the nature of js_of_ocaml first compiling to bytecode then transpiling to JS)
+- Man in the Middle - **vulnerable**: because the domain is net secured by SSL (simple improvement would be to dish out cash for this)
+- DoS - **vulnerable**: no human authentication for creating new games (simply fix by integrating reCAPTCHA)
+- DOM - **semi-protected**: inspect element deterrent with right click and keyboard shortcut disable

 ##### Web
+- requests to the server are logged at `<URL>/server_log.txt` in a format similar to a HAR (HTTP Archive) file and game logging is saved to `<URL>/game_log.txt` (an additional improvement would be to secure these two files behind a password protected authentication system)
+- there is slight duplication of files between the 'public/js' and 'server' directories due to modules that the client employs to organize information more cleanly such as using the **Grid** module to obtain the bonus tiles of the board and using the **Game** JSON serialization functions to more easily interpret game information sent from the server and send game information to the server
+- certain pieces in the 'scrabble.ml' OCaml file are written with pure JavaScript bindings due to the limitations of js_of_ocaml (e.g. displaying the dialog for selecting wildcard tile values)
+- due to Cornell's hosting only opening port 80, all requests to the uri "/api" on port 80 are forwarded to an internal OCaml server running on port 8000
-- used SSE (Server-Sent Events) as opposed to polling techniques (for fast downstream game updates and messages)
+- used SSE (Server-Sent Events) as opposed to polling techniques (for fast downstream game updates and messages) and implemented a keep alive mechanism that pings clients every ~ 15s to maintain wakefulness of client EventSources that wait to read data from these Server-Sent Events
   \* chose not to use WebSockets because of the minimal support for OCaml
+  \* still lacks EventSource reconnection (mentioned in the known problems)
 - used `localStorage` to transfer data between the two pages of the web application
 - used 200 HTTP status code for all successful operations for simplicity and ease of development given time constraints (as opposed to employing other more descriptive status code such as 201)
 - `HttpServer` and `HttpClient` modules provide clean interfaces that abstract what would've been duplicated code between HTTP endpoints/requests such that a callback function simply needs to accept a request record and produce a response record